Katy Perry surprises mudslide survivors

 (CNN)Katy Perry performed a surprise set on Sunday at a benefit for first responders and survivors of January's deadly mudslide in Montecito, California.

-A crowd of more than 2,000 gathered for the "One 805 Kick Ash Bash" fundraiser, after the area code where disaster hit.
+A crowd of more than 2,000 gathered for the "One 805 Kick Ash Bash" fundraiser, named after the area code where disaster hit.
 It raised nearly $2 million dollars, according to organizers.

 "This means the world to me," Perry told CNN.
 "This is where I flourish.
 My heart was broken by the tragedy, the mudslide.
 I'll do anything to help this community."